rustls/hyper-rustls/README.md

 [API Documentation](https://docs.rs/hyper-rustls/)

-By default clients verify certificates using the `webpki-roots` crate, which includes the Mozilla root CAs.
+By default clients verify certificates using the `rustls-native-certs` crate, which uses the platform's root CAs.

 # License
 hyper-rustls is distributed under the following three licenses: